|Colors:||Many different solid colors including black, brown, liver, and apricot; coats may also have ticking and patches|

 Rest assured that any behaviors related to hormones will reduce or disappear once you have your pup spayed or neutered.

 The German Shorthaired Pointerpoodle is a wonderful breed for active families looking for an enthusiastic companion for their outdoor adventures.
-While they might not be the best-known of the hybrid breeds, they encompass all the characteristics of two breeds that consistently rank in the Top 10 most popular breeds in the U.S.A.
+While they might not be the best-known of the hybrid breeds, they encompass all the characteristics of two breeds that consistently rank among the most popular breeds in the US.

 You will need to make sure you can meet the needs of your German Shorthaired Pointerpoodle in terms of exercise and training.
 They certainly have the potential to be incredibly well-trained and responsive dogs, but without your input and regular training sessions, they can also end up destructive and hard to manage.